 Interim CFO for Data and Analytics Ben Goodband at the London Stock Exchange Group uses cloud-based software and machine learning predictive analytics to increase the accuracy of forecasts on sales data.

-Ben noted the adoption transition for this new technology system was challenging because of old processes but said the key was collaboration among team members in traditionally siloed aspects of the company—such as finance and data science.
-What’s more, Ben believes the CFO is a necessary bridge between these groups, thanks to their ability to frame and contextualize questions around company strategy.
+He noted the adoption transition for this new technology system was challenging because of old processes but said the key was collaboration among team members in traditionally siloed aspects of the company, such as finance and data science.
+What's more, Ben believes the CFO is a necessary bridge between these groups through their ability to frame and contextualise questions about company strategy.